EtorixDev/timelength/README.md

 3. Custom (Write your own parsing logic if your `Locale`'s grammar structure differs too drastically) (PRs welcome)

 ## Customization
 `timelength` allows for customizing the parsing behavior through JSON configuration.
 To get started, copy an existing locale JSON in `timelength/locales/`.
+The custom JSON may be placed anywhere.

 Valid JSONs must include the following keys, even if their contents are empty:
 - `connectors`